 Friends and acquaintances often ask me about my Army experience.
 So for those of you who did not get to serve in the Armed Forces, you, too, may be curious about what it was like.
 So in recognition of Veterans’ Day, I will give you some of the highlights (and lowlights) of my military tour-of-duty.

 In case you are wondering about the gay thing, I should address that issue as well.
 Although my coming out as a gay man was virtually painless, it did not happen all at once.
 At the time I was drafted into the Army, I wasn’t exactly out all the way.
 I was still living “Don’t Ask, Don’t Tell.”
 I never volunteered the information, and until this time, no one had ever questioned my sexual orientation.
 Well, that is not entirely true.
-At Central one day at lunchtime in the school cafeteria, a fellow classmate, Harry Van Scoyk, whom I didn’t even know very well, asked me right out if I were a queer.
+At Central one day at lunchtime in the school cafeteria, a fellow classmate, Harry Van Scoyk, whom I didn’t even know very well, asked me right out if I were queer.
 I didn’t even hesitate.
 I answered, ‘Yes, I am.’
 I didn’t see any reason to lie at the time.
-From his reaction, I don’t think he believed me.
-Why would anybody admit to such a thing if it were true?
-So I must be kidding, right?
+He didn’t seem disturbed or surprised by my admission.
+Maybe he already expected as much and is why he asked.
+You know, like it takes one to know one!
 He didn’t treat me any differently after that, and I don’t know if he ever told anybody.
-Maybe he just wanted to confirm that he was not the only one, perhaps?
-By his asking, it makes me think that it takes one to know one!

 So anyway, when I was filling out my military application and came to that certain question inquiring about it, I reluctantly checked the “No” box.
 I believe that most enlistees/draftees are compelled to lie about that particular question anyway, because of the way it is worded.
 “Do you have or have ever had homosexual tendencies?”
 That sure leaves little leeway for a truly negative response.
 It’s not asking if we actually are practicing homosexuals but whether if we might think about it or have ever considered it.
 I mean, come on, they’re about to throw us hot and horny young men into a male-segregated environment, so what are we supposed to do?
 Of course, we have homosexual tendencies!
 Who doesn’t?
 As adolescents, even boys that turned out later to be straight probably messed around with their homies or at least thought about it.
 I know of some myself.
 The question, or challenge, if you will, is whether we will act upon those tendencies.
 And even that is open to conjecture.
 In essence, they are asking us to predict the future.
 Maybe some guys didn’t have any conscious tendencies, but now that you mention it, they might consider it, when they had not thought about it or ever been tempted before.